awaisdevops/kubernetes/deploy-to-EKS-cluster-from-Jenkins/README.md

 Before we proceed deploying our application to the cluster, we need to configure the following on the Jenkins server:

+### Technologies Used
+- Kubernetes
+- Jenkins
+- AWS EKS
+- Docker
+- Linux

+### Project Description
+- Install kubectl and aws-iam-authenticator on a Jenkins server
+- Create kubeconfig file to connect to EKS cluster and add it on Jenkins server
+- Add AWS credentials on Jenkins for AWS account authentication
+- Extend and adjust Jenkinsfile of the previous CI/CD pipeline to configure connection to EKS cluster

 ## 1. Install Required Tools in Jenkins

 - `kubectl`: for interacting with the Kubernetes cluster